bropump/Manifesto/README.md

 - First Neiro token ever
 - Completely community based
+- A very strong belief in the 'work for your bags' culture
 - A very strong focus on anyone being able to develop and create anything that promotes or supports Neiro bropump
 - Unique focus on decentralisation and onchain LP
 - A fully community focused approach with no insiders or team controlling all decisions